-Interested in Colab but can’t commit to a full week?
+Interested in co>lab but can’t commit to a full week?
 Finishing up your training?
 Interpret in other settings but want to learn about conference work?
 Not quite ready for the full shebang but would like to lend a hand and see what it’s all about?
-Join the Colab Crew!
+Join the co>lab crew!
+Being a volunteer is a great way to give back or get your feet wet in the Conference Interpreting world for the first time.
+As a crew member you will:

 - Strengthen your public speaking skills